 Who were the Haymarket Martyrs?
 They are all but ignored in the history of the United States, who moved the May Day labor celebrations to September.
 The first Monday in September is now the Labor Day holiday, but it has very little to do with the reason for a working man's holiday.

 Long before May Day, The Workers' Day, born in the struggle for the eight-hour day came to be, the first of May was a traditional day of feasting, celebrating spring, fertility, romance and more.

 The Pagan Origins of May Day asks "Why did the Labour Movement choose May Day as International Labour Day?
 It's more that May Day chose the Labour Movement.
 Unlike Easter, Whitsun or Christmas, May Day is the one festival of the year for which there is no significant church service.

 Because of this, it has always been a strong secular festival, particularly among working people who in previous centuries would take the day off to celebrate it as a holiday, often clandestinely without the support of their employer.
 It was a popular custom, in the proper sense of the word - a people's day - so it was naturally identified with the Labour and socialist movements and by the twentieth century it was firmly rooted as part of the socialist calendar."

 Dia del Trabajador in Different Countries

 In Argentina friends and family meet for an asado.

-In Chile and Colombia there are many rallies, many unions use it as an opportunity to discuss labour issues.
+In Chile and Colombia, there are many rallies, many unions use it as an opportunity to discuss labor issues.

 So now you know why everything shuts down on May 1.
 It's a good idea to do any shopping and banking a few days in advance, instead of waiting until the day before like so many other people as it will be crowded and frustrating.
 Depending on what the economic and political climate is like in the city you are celebrating events can be a celebration or more of a protest which is something that could get out of control.
 Ask your concierge if it's safe to go out or it's best to take a rest day in the hotel.